MNlegion/social-app/README.md

 ## Currently working on state management
 ## Post and state management functionality working on
 ## Footer component started, will need CSS too
+## Need to work on implementing comments on posts next